 The measures resulted in a significant improvement in SAP ratings (the greatest improvement was to Band B) as well as a reduction in energy usage and fuel costs, and a significant improvement in the level of comfort experienced by the tenants.

-We will continue to assess the investment required to improve the energy performance of our rural housing stock considering the outcomes of the Energy Efficiency in Social Housing project.
+We will continue to assess the investment required to improve the energy performance of our rural housing stock.

 Future de-carbonisation of heating systems in rural stock.